fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 6: NO CLASS (Labor Day)

 ### 8: Early Modern History
+- Read through the _[Metahistory](https://unm-historiography.github.io/metahistory/essays/early-modern/reforming-history.html)_ essays on Early Modern historiography.
+There is a little overlap with the Cheng reading, but mostly they cover and emphasize quite different aspects of Renaissance historiography.
 - Eileen Ka-May Cheng, _[Historiography](https://unm.worldcat.org/title/historiography-an-introductory-guide/oclc/787843567&referer=brief_results)_, 4--28 (Chap 1: Art and Science in Renaissance Historical Writing).
 Click the "View eBook" link to get to the actual online text.
 - Niccolò Machiavelli, _The Prince_, 5-19.
 (These are really small pages.)

 {% include alert.html class='danger' title='Reading Reflection' text="
+- How would you characterize history writing during the Renaissance?
-- There's a lot of stuff in the chapter, but what would you consider the key developments in Renaissance history writing?
+- As part of your essay, be sure to mention what you consider to be the key developments in Renaissance history writing?
-- Give a few examples from _The Prince_ that illustrate what's changing in terms of how history is being used in Renaissance Europe (esp Florence)?
+- How does the excerpt from _The Prince_ illustrate what's changing in terms of how history is being used in Renaissance Europe (esp Florence)?
+"%}

+{% include alert.html class='info' title='In class' text="
+- Early Modern History Reflection discussion
+- How can we compare and contrast Cheng's chapter with the _Metahistory_ essays?
+Why are they so different?
 "%}